Isaiah Wilson: Tennessee Titans

 Wilson became the 29th overall draft pick in the first round of the 2020 NFL draft when he was chosen by the Tennessee Titans.
-He was expected to compete with veteran Dennis Kelly for the open starting right tackle position.
-Wilson was placed on the reserve/COVID-19 list by the team at the start of training camp on July 28, 2020, before returning to the active roster when he signed a four-year rookie contract on August 3, 2020.
-He was placed back on the reserve/COVID-19 list on September 6, 2020.
-Wilson was activated from the reserve/COVID list on October 10, 2020.
-On December 5, 2020, Wilson was suspended for the Titans' Week 13 game against the Cleveland Browns due to a violation of team rules.
-He was reinstated from suspension on December 7, 2020 but was placed on the reserve/non-football illness list on December 9, 2020.
-He finished the season playing in one game, appearing for only 4 snaps (3 on offense and 1 on special teams) of the Titans' Week 12, 45–26 win against the Indianapolis Colts.
+Wilson was expected to compete with veteran Dennis Kelly for the open starting right tackle position.
+Wilson was placed on the reserve/COVID-19 list by the team at the start of training camp on July 28, 2020, before returning to the active roster when he signed a four-year rookie contract five days later.
+He was placed back on the reserve/COVID-19 list on September 6.
+Wilson was activated from the reserve/COVID list on October 10.
+On December 5, Wilson was suspended for the Titans' Week 13 game against the Cleveland Browns due to a violation of team rules.
+He was reinstated from suspension two days later, but was placed on the reserve/non-football illness list on December 9.
+Wilson finished the season playing in one game, appearing for only four snaps (three on offense and one on special teams) of the Titans' Week 12 45–26 road victory over the Indianapolis Colts.

 On February 22, 2021, Wilson posted and then deleted a tweet saying he would no longer play football as a Titan.